dswisher/frogger-replica-2d/README.md

 # TODO

-- Prevent player from moving out of the play area
+- ~~Prevent player from moving out of the play area~~
-- Have cars destroy themselves - either after a certain number of seconds, or when off-screen
+- ~~Have cars destroy themselves - either after a certain number of seconds, or when off-screen~~
+- Use different car sprites (need transparent background)
 - Animate the frog
-- Use different car sprites (need transparent background)
 - Add key to restart the game
+- Give the player 3 frogs
+- Add game over screen
 - Add logs that you have to jump on, with water that is a lose condition
 - Add variety to the levels
 - Keep a high score, ideally persisting it
+- Add sound effects
+- Add music
+- Switch to new UI system